rackspace/rack/docs/configuration.rst

 ==============================

 .. warning::
    Rackspace CLI is currently in beta.
-The installation/configurations instructions are subject to change.
+The installation/configurations instructions here are subject to change.
 As development continues, a range of configuration options will be supported.

 Installation